 - In The Minion Dolph Lundgren is a warrior priest who is a member of The Knights Templar.
 They hunt demons with blessed holy gauntlets fitted with spikes.

-- The Universal Church in Alan Dean Foster's Commonwealth books is one of these.
+- The Universal Church in Alan Dean Foster's Humanx Commonwealth books is one of these.

 - Almost all of the religious organizations in The Dresden Files.
 This series runs on All Myths Are True and Fantasy Kitchen Sink, so there has to be a benevolent god who acts through saints, priests, and knights.
 This isn't necessarily the same thing as the entire institution being benevolent, it's just that Harry specializes in dealing with the magical bits of the world, and the magical bits of Catholicism are based in the mythology of absolute goodness.
 The priests in the church that don't have the power of faith and so on just don't show up in Harry's baliwick.
 Most specifically St. Mary of the Angels in Chicago where Father Forthill resides, but there's also the Buddhist monastery that Mouse the Lion Dog puppy came from.

-- The churches run free hospitals in Jennifer Government, where everything down to the ambulance service is privatised.
-Volunteers for the hospitals take the hospitals name as a auxiliary surname.
+- The churches run free hospitals in Jennifer Government, where everything down to the ambulance service is privatized.
+Volunteers for the hospitals take the hospital's name as an auxiliary surname.

 - In the backstory to H.P.
 Lovecraft's The Haunter of the Dark, the evil Nyarlathotep-worshiping cult are routed by a Catholic/Baptist alliance between Father O'Malley and the Reverend Drowne.
 At the climax of the story, a group of Italian Catholics attempt to contain the avatar of Nyarlathotep within its prison using candles, but, sadly, it slips through.